scalatra/scalatra-website/guides/databinders.md

     todo => redirect("/")
   )
 ```
-If we get back errors, we halt with a 400 status.
-If we get back a `todo`,
+If we get back errors (from either the validations or the `allCatch` block),
-we redirect to "/".
+we halt with a 400 status.
+If we get back a `todo`, we redirect to "/".

-Using Scalatra's databinders with JSON
+## Using Scalatra's databinders with JSON

 So far, we've been doing everything with params data only.
 We can easily
 switch to using JSON instead.
 Conveniently, when you enable the JSON support with